 Eirini Antoniadou has studied Classics at the University of Athens and holds a certificate in Special Education by the same university.
-She is currently pursuing a master's in Special Needs at the University of Nottingham, UK and has completed two years of training in Rational Emotive Behavior Therapy at the Hellenic Institute for RECBT.
+She also has a master's in Special Needs from the University of Nottingham, UK and has completed two years of training in Rational Emotive Behavior Therapy at the Hellenic Institute for RECBT.

-Eirini joined ACS Athens in 2012.
+Ms. Antoniadou joined ACS Athens in 2012.
 She has held various positions such as Middle School Citizenship Coordinator, Student Affairs Officer and Academy OLP Specialist.
 She has also taught the Greek "Isotimia" program as well as the Beginning Greek program for adults.
 This is Eirini’s fifth year in the Optimal Learning Program (OLP) and she is excited to continue working with Middle School students in the OLP classroom as well as promoting inclusive practices in the regular classroom setting.

 Ms. Arnold was born and raised in Germany and moved to Athens in 1996.

 Over the course of the years, Ms. Bakoyannis has held the position of science department chair and coordinator.
 She has participated in AERO Science workshops as well as NGSS workshops.
-For many years she has served as a NESA Virtual Science Fair (NVSF) Coordinator as well as a co-advisor for the United Nations Day in the Middle School.
+For many years she has served as a NESA Virtual Science Fair (NVSF) Coordinator and has been a co-advisor for the United Nations Day in the Middle School.

-She has co-presented workshops at the ACS Athens Annual Conferences on Learning Differences titled "All for One, Science for All" in 2010, "The NESA Virtual Science Fair: the 21 st century paradigm shift in science learning" in 2014 and "Art Communicates Science" in 2015.
-In 2016, she co-presented at the annual NESA Conference the work done by the Middle School on the refugee/migrant crisis.
+She has co-presented workshops at the ACS Athens Annual Conferences on Learning Differences titled "All for One, Science for All" in 2010, "The NESA Virtual Science Fair: the 21st century paradigm shift in science learning" in 2014 and "Art Communicates Science" in 2015.
+In 2016, she co-presented at the NESA Conference the work done by the Middle School on the refugee/migrant crisis.
 This work was also presented at the ACS Colloquium with teachers and students engaging in a reflective dialogue on stage.
 In 2018, she co-presented at the NESA Spring Educators' Conference an ACS Athens Middle School case study titled "Ethos Education through Collaborative Leadership".

 Ms. Chen was born and raised in Taipei, Taiwan.
 She earned a Ph.D.
 Degree from Immunology Department of National Taiwan University in 2007.
 She was a leader of Master and Ph.D. students and taught them experimental techniques, preparation of grants, and thesis writing in Chinese and English.